PatrickAtef8/EmbeddedLinuxKitchen/README.md

 ```bash
 ./configure --enable-local
 ```
 **What this does**: Configures Crosstool-NG for a local build.
-Ensure any required dependencies are installed using:
+Ensure any required dependencies are installed it will give you some errors to install the dependencies required
 ```bash
 sudo apt install <dependency>
 ```